awsdocs/iam-user-guide/doc_source/id_roles_use_permissions-to-switch.md

 **To grant permission to switch to a role**

-1. As the administrator of the trusted account,create a new policy for the user, or edits an existing policy to add the required elements\.
+1. As the administrator of the trusted account, create a new policy for the user, or edit an existing policy to add the required elements\.
 For details, see [Creating or editing the policy](#roles-usingrole-createpolicy)\.

 1. Then, choose how you want to share the role information:
    + **Role link:** Send users a link that takes them to the **Switch Role** page with all the details already filled in\.